 Canberra City Farm is a not-for-profit group incorporated in April 2012.
 Since 2013 we have been establishing a demonstration education centre in Fyshwick Canberra, and collaborating with other like-minded organisations under the banner of Urban Agriculture Australia.

-- Carole Ayliffe – Secretary.
+- Carole Ayliffe – Treasurer.

 - Linda Ayliffe – Membership Secretary and Monday Working Bee Coordinator.